 ICPE has provided collection bins, hand gloves, aprons, masks, etc. to the rag pickers, and promotional literature to the society members.
-ICPE also interacted with BMC, NGO's and others for co-ordination of the activities apart from providing training to rag pickers and conducting awareness programmes to the general public, school children, members of the housing societies etc. ICPE provided dedicated co-coordinators to the NGO's for effective monitoring of the pilot projects in the initial stage.
+ICPE also interacted with BMC, NGOs and others for co-ordination of the activities apart from providing training to rag pickers and conducting awareness programmes to the general public, school children, members of the housing societies, etc.